Joelg96/joelgoode-dev.com/README.md

 ## Overview

 This is my portfolio website which contains my contact info, resume, and examples of different projects.
+The included projects include Data analysis, Java programming, web development, and UX/UI design.

 ## Usage